TomahnaProject/tomahna-project-wiki/docs/myst4/file-reference/base.md

 # Base types

+## `FileMagic` string

+With some exceptions, all asset files have a `FileMagic` at the start of the file.
+It can be one of "ubi/b0-l" and "ubi/b0-b", which indicate whether the file is little- or big-endian respectively.
+However, only "ubi/b0-l" has ever been found in the wild.

 ## `BasicString` structure

 The basic UTF-16 string used all over the place.
 Sometimes referred to as `ubistring`.